 Leslie Przybylek, Senior Curator

-The post was compiled by Sarah Reck, senior digital marketing manager at the History Center.
+Sarah Reck is the senior digital marketing manager at the History Center.